jasondchambers/www-jasonsblog/README.md

 Replace tag with the desired number.
 You can find these on [Docker Hub](https://hub.docker.com/repository/docker/yzxbmlf/www-jasonsblog/general).

-The image is built automatically as a GitHub action, however if you can build locally as follows:
+The image is built automatically as a GitHub action, however you can build locally as follows:

     $ docker build .